andrius-learns-things/studies/buzzwords/buzzwords.md

 `Markdown` - The language of docs like this

-`Git` - Version control I am using
+`Git` - Version control system I am using

 `GitLab` - Service for my git repos